 By registering, York County will be able to send time-sensitive, targeted messages to select groups and geographic areas.
 The system is capable of reaching traditional landlines, cellular and VoIP phones, smart phones, pagers and TTY/TDD devices for the hearing impaired.
 It also sends messages via SMS/text messaging and email and posts messages to Facebook and Twitter.
 But the citizen must register their contact information to receive the notifications.

 The primary use of the system will be to disseminate messages pertaining to the health, safety or welfare when affected by a perceived, emerging, or imminent emergency event.
-With the emergency alert system York County will be able to send emergency notifications for situations such as: water contamination alerts, nuclear hazards and chemical spills, missing persons, and hostage situations.
+With the emergency alert system York County will be able to send emergency notifications for situations such as: water contamination alerts, nuclear hazards, chemical spills and missing persons.

 Click here to register.